Azure/Azure-Sentinel/docs/New Playbooks Contribution Guide/readme.md

 7. **Resource for each connection**<br>
 Next, you will need to add resources to be created for each connection.
+**Note:** For connectors which support Managed Identity authentication such Microsoft Sentinel, please include the Managed Identity configuration.
 ```json
    "resources": [
         {